City Guide to Santiago de Queretaro, Mexico: Part 2 | Must See Attractions

 Centro de Desarrollo Artesanal Indigena (Indigenous Artisan Development Center)

 The Centro de Desarrollo Artesanal Indigena is a great place to meet local artists and purchase handmade goods.
-It’s a low pressure environment and you may even get to see the artists at work!
+It’s a low pressure environment and you may even get to see the artists at work (similar to the Artistic Ensemble Marrakech)!
 Plus, there’s a free museum on the history of indigenous works.

 Templo de Santa Rosa de Viterbo and the Center of Arts of Queretaro (CEART)